cjdelisle/cjdns/doc/Whitepaper.md

 mailing lists.
 Suffice to say, the bar of entry into the ISP realm is too high.
-Users, particularly in the ad-hoc wireless network arena, have observed the high bar of entry into traditional routing and have developed a menu of alternative, self-configuring protocols such as [OSLR], [HSLS], and [BATMAN].
+Users, particularly in the ad-hoc wireless network arena, have observed the high bar of entry into traditional routing and have developed a menu of alternative, self-configuring protocols such as [OLSR], [HSLS], and [BATMAN].

 ## So the problems are already solved?

 Not every problem listed has an existing solution and of the ones which do, many of the solutions are based on incompatible technology.
-For example: OSLR was not designed to operate with IPSEC and LISP.
+For example: OLSR was not designed to operate with IPSEC and LISP.
 Even where the solutions exist and are ready for deployment, they still require mass technology adoption and they don't offer existing ISPs significant immediate gains.